Gnkgo/summaries/systems-programming-and-computer-architecture/ImportantSPCA.md

 ## Architecture
 *Section header table* Offsets and sizes of each section

-*symtab.*   S  ymbol table, procedure and static variable names, section names and locations
+*symtab.*   Symbol table, procedure and static variable names, section names and locations

 *.rel.text* relocation info for .text section instructions for modifying